Von: Elainie Lillios via cec conference

 APPLY: complete the application

-BGSUElectroacoustics welcomes applications for its fourth annual Klingler Electroacoustic Residency (KEAR) program.
+BGSUElectroacoustics welcomes applications for its fifth annual Klingler Electroacoustic Residency (KEAR) program.
 We seek a dynamic, innovative composer, researcher, or practitioner with a project requiring the use of our surround studio facilities.
-NOTE: This year’s residency will take place during **Spring 2018 only**, for which one composer will be selected to visit for two weeks to work on a composition and/or research project employing multi-channel spatialization (up to 10.2), first order Ambisonics, and/or controller-driven live performance.
+One composer will be selected each academic semester (fall and spring) to visit for two weeks to work on a composition and/or research project employing multi-channel spatialization (up to 10.2), first order Ambisonics, and/or controller-driven live performance.

 All electroacoustic composers, researchers, and practitioners are welcome to apply.
 Preference will be given to applicants whose proposal makes a compelling argument for using the multi-channel and/or Ambisonics (MC/A) studio resources.
 Preference will also be given to established professionals in the field.